 Rewards never expire and you can redeem them for cash back or an AARP membership, which you can use for yourself or give as a gift.

 Check out our review of the AARP® Essential Rewards Mastercard® from Barclays to see if it’s right for you.

 How we picked the best credit cards for seniors

 To choose the best cards for seniors, we reviewed dozens of options from a variety of credit card issuers and chose the cards we thought would appeal to the broadest audience of seniors.

 When making our picks, we wanted to choose cards that can help seniors make the most of retirement by providing rewards with simple structures, including straightforward redemption systems and options that offer flexibility based on the cardholder’s preferences.

 At the same time, we were mindful that many senior citizens live on a fixed income, so we also tried to select cards with low interest rates and minimal fees — features that may help you keep your finances under control.

 How to make the most of these credit cards

-To make the most of your credit card, choose the type that’s right for you based on your lifestyle, financial situation and how you plan to use it.
+To make the most of your credit card, choose the type of credit card that’s right for you based on your lifestyle, financial situation and how you plan to use it.

 For example, if you don’t like to travel, it probably doesn’t make sense to get a credit card that offers travel rewards.
 But getting one that offers cash back may be a good option.
-At the same time, securing a card with a low APR may not be a priority for you if you don’t carry a balance.
+At the same time, securing a card with a low APR may not be a priority for you if you don’t carry a balance on your credit card.